UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > (from `defaults`).
 {: .callout}

-## My package isn't available in the `default` channels!
+## My package isn't available in the `defaults` channels!
 What should I do?

-You may find that packages (or often more recent versions of packages!) that you need to install for your project are not available on the `defaults` channel.
-In this case you could try the following.
+You may find that packages (or often more recent versions of packages!) that you need to install for your project are not available on the `defaults` channels.
+In this case you could try the following channels.

 1.  `conda-forge`: the `conda-forge` channel contains a large number of community curated Conda packages.
 Typically the most recent versions of packages that are generally available via the